-Purpose
+Purpose of this Options Paper

-The purpose of this draft options paper is to lay out the core issues that this Cross-Community Working Group (CWG) is addressing in carrying out its Charter (http://ccnso.icann.org/workinggroups/unct-framework-charter-27mar14-en.pdf) and to provide a starting point in the identification of options around which a framework for the consistent treatment of country and territory names as gTLDs could be developed.
+The purpose of this draft options paper is to lay out the core issues that the Cross-Community Working Group - Framework for use of Country and Territory Names as TLDs (CWG-UCTN) is addressing in carrying out its Charter (http://ccnso.icann.org/workinggroups/unct-framework-charter-27mar14-en.pdf).
+It also provides a starting point in the identification of options around a consistent framework for the treatment of country and territory names as top-level Internet domains (TLDs).

+It is anticipated that this document will serve as a working document that both sets a road map for the CWG’s work in fulfilling its Charter, and records the CWG’s discussions and work in that process.
+This document should therefore inform the CWG’s drafting of an Initial Report, which shall contain, consistent with the CWG’s Charter, “a review and analysis of the [CWG’s] objective, a draft Recommendation and its rationale.”